-The provincial achievement tests (PATs) measure knowledge and skills in language arts, mathematics, science and social studies.
+The Provincial Achievement Tests (PATs) measure knowledge and skills in language arts, mathematics, science and social studies.
 The tests reflect a common provincial achievement standard for students in a grade.
-They are based on what students are expected to know and be able to do as set out in the programs of study.
+They are based on what students are expected to know and be able to do as set out in the programs of study/curriculum.

-Provincial achievement tests are administered annually in English language arts, Français, French language arts, mathematics, science and social studies in grades 6 and 9.
+Provincial achievement tests are administered annually in English language arts/English language arts and literature, Français, French language arts, mathematics, science and social studies in Grades 6 and 9.
 Grade 9 provincial achievement tests based on the Knowledge and Employability programs of study in English language arts, mathematics, science and social studies are also administered.
-French versions of all mathematics, science and social studies provincial achievement tests are available for students in Francophone and French immersion programs.
-Accommodations are available for students who require specialized supports and services when writing provincial achievement tests as specified in the General Information Bulletin: Provincial Achievement Testing Program Grades 6 and 9.
+French versions of all mathematics, science and social studies provincial achievement tests are available for students in francophone and French immersion programs.
+Accommodations are available for students who require specialized supports and services when writing Provincial Achievement Tests as specified.